 9. What are the differences between using silo batched or pre-mixed mortars compared with site batching and mixing?

-Silo based and pre-mixed factory produced "tub" mixes offer consistency and convenience of mix.
+Silo based and pre-mixed factory produced 'ready to use tubbed' mixes offer consistency and convenience of mix.
 The silo based mixes can have their workability adjusted on site to suit the suction of the masonry whilst the retarded tub mixes may require additional time to stiffen before final tooling of the joint can be carried out.